lee-morgan/dotfiles-git/README.md

-# dotfiles-git
+# dotfiles
-A collectioon of all my configuration files
+A collectioon of all my configuration files.
+Currently a work in progress.